Legends of the Three Kingdoms: Character allegiance

-All LTK characters are separated into five historically relevant allegiances.
-They are Shu Kingdom, Wei Kingdom, Wu Kingdom, Jin Kingdom, and Neutral Heroes.
-In the original LTK, there are no repeated characters.
-However, as later character expansions are introduced, some characters are duplicated in different allegiances.
+All LTK characters are separated into five historically-relevant allegiances: the Shu Kingdom, Wei Kingdom, Wu Kingdom, Jin Kingdom, and Neutral Heroes.
+In the original LTK, every character has only one allegiance, but later expansions introduced more allegiances for some characters.
 This is because of the complex changes of each historical figure.
-Some characters, such as Jia Xu, were under the allegiance of different kingdoms through the course of their lives.
+Some characters, such as Jia Xu, were allied to different kingdoms through the course of their lives, and is therefore represented by different cards for each allegiance.

 With the introduction of the first LTK expansion pack, a new fictional allegiance known as the Demi-Gods was introduced.
 Demi-God characters are typically very significant characters in ROTK and Three Kingdoms history, and these characters are given abilities that are much more powerful than regular characters.
 The presence of Demi-God characters can severely imbalance a regular game, and thus most players choose not to include Demi-God characters into gameplay.
 Since Demi-God characters are obtained by chance in expansion packs, Demi-God character cards have become collectible pieces.
 Prices of single Demi-God cards have been known to equal, or exceed, the price of the whole expansion pack.

 In 2011, YOKA released collectible SP cards that comes with every purchase of Zhuoyou Zhi (桌游志) magazine, a monthly magazine discussing board and card-games in China.
 Many SP cards are remakes of existing LTK characters with different allegiances, representing that character from a different time period in his or her career.